 If you are ready to go to work, check on available jobs daily.
 Jobs are listed on the Job Information Jobline and on our website at the end of the business day.
 Phone 219-844-2775.

 Frequently asked questions.
 Below is a long list of questions about re-sign, turn downs and short calls.
 As stated in the above Referral Procedure, effective Jan.
 1st, 2020, re-sign day will be allowed from the 10th to the 16th of the each month.
-In person, via the faxed from your local union Business Manager or Rep. or email with current dues receipt and current severence slip.
+In person, via fax from your local union Business Manager or Rep. or using the re-sign tab when logged into the website.

 Q. If I originally sign the book one week prior to a re-sign day, do I need to re-sign again a week later?Ans.
 No. As before, if you sign the book on any day in a month, you are signed for that month.

 Q. Can I come in to sign the book and register on the out of work list on re-sign day?Ans.
 Of course, this has always been the case.

 Q. Can I still have my Business Manager fax my re-sign into the Local 697 office as before?Ans.
 Absolutely, but it must be between the 10th and 16th of the month.
 This has not changed.

 Q. Can I re-sign on any day of the re-sign month?Ans.
 No. , we only accept re-signs between the 10th and 16th of the re-sign month.